StevenBlack/hosts/readme.md

 **Details about this amalgamated hosts file:**

-* Source data was updated, and the amalgamated hosts file was generated, on **2016 February 16 at 16:20:30 +0000**.
+* Source data was updated, and the amalgamated hosts file was generated, on **February 16 2016 at 16:24:18 +0000**.
 * Currently this amalgamated hosts file contains **27,139 unique entries**.

 ## Goals of this amalgamated hosts file